-At the meeting of the Millers' National Association, in Cincinnati, June 2, in connection with the Millers' International Exhibition, Mr. Alexander H. Smith, chairman of the committee on patents, advocated more liberal approprimeters, 2 fox circles, 6 telescopes, 6 binoculars, 2 spectro- ations by Congress to the Patent Office, the abolition of the patent court, and reforms with reference to rules for estisteal foreign processes and patent them in this country."
+At the meeting of the Millers' National Association, in Cincinnati, June 2, in connection with the Millers' International Exhibition, Mr. Alexander H. Smith, chairman of the committee on patents, advocated more liberal approprimeters, 2 fox circles, 6 telescopes, 6 binoculars, 2 spectro- ations by Congress to the Patent Office, the abolition of the scopes, 4 heliographs, 4 sets drawing instruments, 6 sets reissue of patents under new titles, the establishment of a patent court, and reforms with reference to rules for estiscientific works, and an unusually fine collection of Arctic mating damages in cases of infringement.
+At the same works, a large quantity of miscellaneous reading matter has | time Mr. Smith took occasion to denounce "the thieves who steal foreign processes and patent them in this country."